A TTL-based Approach for Content Placement in Edge Networks: Introduction

-Utilities characterize user satisfaction and provide an implicit notion of fairness.
-However, since we consider a cache network, content management also induces costs, such as \emph{search cost} for finding the requested content on the path, \emph{fetch cost} to serve the content to the user that requested it, and \emph{move cost} upon cache hit or miss due to caching policy.
-We fully characterize these costs and formulate a cost minimization problem in Section~\ref{sec:line-cost-min}.
+Informed by our results for linear edge networks, we consider a general cache network where each edge cache serves distinct contents, i.e., there are no common contents among edge caches, in Section~\ref{sec:non-common}.
+We show that this edge network can be treated as a union of different linear edge networks between each edge cache and the central server.

-Next, informed by our results for linear cache networks, we consider a general cache network.
-In a general cache network, requests for content can be made at any node and content servers reside at any node.
-Requests are propagated along a fixed path from end user to a server.
-In Section~\ref{sec:general-cache-non-common}, we assume that contents requested along different paths are distinct.
-In this case, we simply extend our results from Section~\ref{sec:line-utility-max}, since the general network can be treated as a union of different line networks.
-The more interesting case where common content is requested along different paths is considered in Section~\ref{sec:general-cache-common}.
-This introduces non-convex constraints so that the utility maximization problem is non-convex.
+We further consider a more general case where common content is requested among edge caches in Section~\ref{sec:common}.
+This introduces non-convex constraints, resulting in a non-convex utility maximization problem.
 We show that although the original problem is non-convex, the duality gap is zero.
-Based on this, we design a distributed iterative primal-dual algorithm for content management in the general cache network. {We show through numerical evaluations that our algorithm significantly outperforms path replication with traditional caching algorithms over a broad array of network topologies. }
+Based on this, we design a distributed iterative primal-dual algorithm for content placement in edge network.
+We show through numerical evaluations that our algorithm outperforms path replication with traditional caching algorithms over a broad array of network topologies.

-{Finally, we include some generalization in Section~\ref{sec:app}.
-We discuss how our framework can be directly mapped to content distributions in CDNs, ICNs/CCNs etc. Numerical results are given on how to optimize the performance.
-Conclusions are given in Section~\ref{sec:conclusion}.
-Some additional discussions and proofs are provided in Appendix \ref{appendix}.}
+We provide some discussions on extension of our utility maximization framework under MCDP to a general graph based cache networks in Section~\ref{sec:app}.
+We show how our framework can be directly mapped to content distributions in CDNs, ICNs/CCNs etc. Numerical results are given on how to optimize the performance.
+Also, since we consider an edge network, content placement induces costs, such as \emph{search cost} for finding the requested content on the path, \emph{fetch cost} to serve the content to the user that requested it, and \emph{move cost} upon cache hit or miss due to caching policy.
+We fully characterize these costs and formulate a cost minimization problem in Section~\ref{sec:cost}.
+We discuss related works in Section~\ref{sec:related} and conclude the paper in Section~\ref{sec:conclusion}.